jordanmor/vegas-dice-game/README.md

 **Project Assigned:** 08/30/2019
 **Project Due:** 09/09/2019
 **Project Completed:** 09/08/2019

+**--NOTES FOR REVIEWER--**
+The following application was built with the express purpose of learning how to write business logic using Java, how to create a REST API using Spring Boot, how to integrate a mySQL database into the project, how to communicate with a REST API from a front end application via http requests and responses and how to deploy a Spring boot app on Heroku.

+If I were to create this app without these conditions, this app would be better served being built using a front end framework with state, such as React or Angular, and a simpler REST API whose only purpose is to store the players with the highest scores, with a minimal amount of calls to the server during game play.

 ### Original Project Instructions
 Given the following rules for the game of dice, create a Java program that prints out whether you won or lost on each roll.